-3.3.
+3.4.
 Material inter-regional network impact

-The proposed asset replacement at SYTS will not change the transmission network configuration and none of the network options considered are likely to have a material inter-regional network impact.
+The proposed asset replacements at MLTS will not change the transmission network configuration and none of the network options considered are likely to have a material inter-regional network impact.
 A 'material inter- regional network impact' is defined in the NER as: